Disappearance of Tiffany Daniels: Subsequent developments

 The second anniversary of Daniels's disappearance, in 2015, led to two developments in the case.
 The Investigation Discovery (ID) cable network decided to revive its series Disappeared, which profiles missing-persons cases, and Daniels's case was one of those chosen.
 A crew from ID went to Pensacola, filmed locations associated with the case and re-enactments, and interviewed Harnett, Tiffany's parents, sister, and some of her friends who had helped with the investigation.
 The episode aired in April 2016.

 Before the episode aired, the first new evidence in the case since the original investigation surfaced.
 In December 2015, the Daniels family and the police disclosed that in the wake of coverage of the case's second anniversary four months earlier, a citizen had come forward and told the police that on the day Daniels's car was discovered, they had seen a man in his thirties wearing red shorts and no shirt opening up the car's tailgate, a report consistent with the two witnesses who said they saw a man leave the car after it was parked there.
 The witness remembered this because the car had been parked unusually, facing oncoming traffic, in an area reserved for wildlife.

+Around the 10th anniversary of Daniels' disappearance, a mural depicting her and calling attention to the case was painted on Pensacola's Graffiti Bridge.